Azure-Samples/ms-identity-ciam-dotnet-tutorial/2-Authorization/2-call-own-api-blazor-server/README.md

 This sample demonstrates a Blazor Server App calling Microsoft Graph.

-> :information_source: To learn how applications integrate with [Microsoft Graph](https://aka.ms/graph), consider going through the recorded session:: [An introduction to Microsoft Graph for developers](https://www.youtube.com/watch?v=EBbnpFdB92A)
+> :information_source: To learn how applications integrate with [Microsoft Graph](https://aka.ms/graph), consider going through the recorded session: [An introduction to Microsoft Graph for developers](https://www.youtube.com/watch?v=EBbnpFdB92A)

 ## Scenario